Wynn Price Targets Lifted on UAE Casino Opportunities

 The Wynn venue is expected to be a major tourism driver to a region that’s already a hotbed of international visitation, potentially contributing to the UAE’s ascent up the ranks of global gaming markets.

-Some estimates indicate that as market matures and more integrated resorts open, it could become a $3 billion to $5 billion market based on annual gross gaming revenue (GGR).
-That would be enough to vault the UAE close to or past Singapore for the third spot among global casino markets.
+Some estimates indicate that as the market matures and more integrated resorts open, it could become a $3 billion to $5 billion market based on annual gross gaming revenue (GGR).
+That would be enough to vault the UAE close to — or past — Singapore for the third spot among global casino markets.
 Katz called that $3 billion to $5 billion forecast “un-aggressive.”
 It appears his Stifel counterpart agrees, particularly as it pertains to Wynn.

 Citing an expected, long-running hotel room supply deficit in Ras Al Khaimah, Wiecyznski notes Wynn’s projections for the UAE venue could prove too conservative.